macribas/EmployeeDirectory/README.md

     openssl s_client -showcerts -connect
     bluemix-sandbox-dal-9-portal.2.dblayer.com:23607

-    Copy the content between the lines BEGIN CERTIFICATE and END CERTIFICATE
+    Copy the content between the lines BEGIN CERTIFICATE and END CERTIFICATE and create a new file named mongocert.crt

 3. Create a truststore with that certificate:

-    keytool -import -alias compose -file ./\<name_of_your_cert_file\> -keystore ./\<name_of_your_truststore\>.jks -storetype jks -storepass
+    keytool -import -alias compose -file ./\<name_of_your_cert_file\> -keystore ./mongostore.jks -storetype jks -storepass \<your_truststore_password\>
-    \<your_truststore_password\>

     Example:
-    keytool -import -alias compose -file ./mongodbcert -keystore ./mongostore.jks -storetype jks -storepass ilikeamiga
+    keytool -import -alias compose -file ./mongodbcert.crt -keystore ./mongostore.jks -storetype jks -storepass ilikeamiga

+    *Please use mongostore.jks as the name of the truststore.*

+### Copy the truststore to your Java project

+1. Copy the truststore file to the /src/main/resources folder, replacing the one that is there.
+Please use the same name “mongostore.jks”.

 ### Load the database